nick-nugat/CMSC204/README.md

 # CMSC204
-This is a course I'm taking at Montgomery College for the 2024 Spring semester.
+This is a data structures course I'm currently taking.